Kemp: Prayers for shooting victims

 At about 8 p.m., the Crisp County Sheriff’s Office received word of a suspect traveling south on Interstate 75 in a black 2007 Hyundai Tucson.

-The Georgia State Patrol and Crisp County deputies saw the vehicle near the U.S. 280 exit, and a PIT (pursuit intervention technique) maneuver to make the stop.
+The Georgia State Patrol and Crisp County deputies saw the vehicle near the U.S. 280 exit, and performed a PIT (pursuit intervention technique) maneuver to make the stop about a mile north of the Arabi Road exit.

 Long was booked into the Crisp County Detention Center in Cordele.